-Abstract - Grid computing provides a way to execute applications over autonomous, distributed and heterogeneous nodes.
+7 Grid computing provides a way to execute applications over autonomous, distributed and heterogeneous nodes.
 The main goal of grid technology is to allow sharing of resources and services under a set of rules and policies, which govern the conditions for access to the resources.
-This paper reviews the state of security and access control for resources in grid environment and presents a secured model for resource access in grid environment.
+This paper reviews the state of security and access control for resources in grid

+11 environment and presents a secured model for resource access in grid environment.

-Keywords: grid computing, services, resource access.
+13 Index terms- grid computing, services, resource access.